akdor1154/node-serialise/README.md

 const myDoubler = buildDoubler(5);
 ```

-as far as I am aware it is impossible for me to properly serialise the function `myDoubler`.
+as far as I am aware it is impossible (assuming I'm not about to write a C++ Node hack) for me to properly serialise the function `myDoubler`.

 - Serialisation of types inheriting native types (`class SuperString extends String {}`) only works on ES6 implementations, sorry.